 He uncovered a sixteen year French and American love affair.
 Bassett gained the trust of the Berrichon, provincial and traditionally skeptical of outsiders.
 The result was a collective memoir that rekindled memories that had lain dormant for decades.
 These tales defined trust, hope, renewal, prosperity and finally the discovery that this was all a delusion.

-Bassett currently resides in Placitas, New Mexico with his wife Darlene Chandler Bassett, founder of A Room of Her Own Foundation, which bestows a $50,000 Gift of Freedom to a deserving female writer.
+Bassett currently resides in Placitas, New Mexico with his wife Darlene Chandler Bassett, founder of A Room of Her Own Foundation, with a global room of her own for women writers and artists.